phwl/adsb_read/iqreader/README.md

 ![xcorr](xcorr.png)

-To run just look at the Makefile (or type "make run").
+To understand how to use the program take a look at the Makefile.
+An example of running using ```rx_tools''' is given below.

 ``` bash
 $ ../sdr/rx_tools/rx_sdr -d rtlsdr -f 1090000000 -s 2000000 - |python iqreader.py - -o x